copperdogma/ai-feed-consolidator/docs/oauth-google.md

-# Google OAuth 2.0 Implementation Guide
+# DEPRECATED - Google OAuth 2.0 Implementation Guide

+> **NOTE**: This documentation is deprecated.
+The application now uses Firebase Authentication instead of direct Google OAuth.
+Please refer to `docs/firebase-auth.md` for current authentication implementation.

 20240119: Created by Cam Marsollier with Claude 3.5 Sonnet
+20240228: Deprecated by Cam Marsollier with Claude 3.7 Sonnet - Replaced with Firebase Authentication

 ## Prerequisites
 1. Node.js and npm installed